 The augmented sixth chord in a major key is the same chord as that of the parallel minor key.
-Here you can see the French Augmented Sixth chord of A major and A minor:
+Here are the French augmented sixth chord of A major and A minor:

-We must lower by half step the bass of the chord in major keys in order to have the augmented sixth interval.
-In the case of the German Sixth chord (the example is in A major), we must also lower the 5th from the bass:
+We must lower by half step the bass of the chord in major keys to obtain an augmented sixth interval.
+In the case of the German sixth chord (the example is in A major), we must also lower fifth from the bass:

-Very often the German Sixth is spelled enharmonically when resolving to the tonic chord in 2nd inversion (D# - Eb in this case):
+Very often the German sixth is spelled enharmonically when resolving to the tonic chord in second inversion (D# - Eb in this case):

-In this case the chord receives several names: Enharmonic German Sixth, Doubly Augmented Fourth Sixth or Swiss Sixth (as proposed by Walter Piston).
-Theoretically is a II degree seventh chord in 2nd inversion.
+In this case, the chord receives several names: enharmonic German sixth, doubly augmented fourth sixth or Swiss sixth (as proposed by Walter Piston).
+Theoretically is a II degree seventh chord in second inversion.